Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Rapid elasticity.</mark> Capabilities can be elastically provisioned and released, in some cases automatically, to scale rapidly outward and inward commensurate with demand.
 To the consumer, the capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.

-<mark style="background: #BABD00;">Measured service.</mark> Cloud systems automatically control and optimize resource use by leveraging a metering capability<sup>1</sup> at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
+<mark style="background: #BABD00;">Measured service.</mark> Cloud systems automatically control and optimise resource use by leveraging a metering capability<sup>1</sup> at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
 Resource usage can be monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilized service.

 #### <mark style="background: #BABD00;">Service Models:</mark>